RLBot/RLBotPack/RLBotPack/50-50-MiniGame/README.md

 Simply be the first to touch the ball outside the middle circle.

-- Requires state setting enabled in 'Extras'
+- Requires state setting and rendering enabled in 'Extras'

 **Recommended, but non-essential settings**
 - Respawn Time: Disable goal reset
 - Tickrate: 120
-- Map: Mannfield for clear center circle
+- Any standard map

 Omus is now playable in the botpack!
 It has come a long way since the above video which was 0.5B steps.
-See it now out at 4B steps or about 8years of training time https://imgur.com/a/g49BqKz
+See it now out at 4B steps or about 9 years of training time https://imgur.com/a/g49BqKz